 But it’s a shame.
 For easy breezy SLR shooting, these Rebels are hard to beat.

 The EOS Rebel S (EOS 1000F outside North America) differs from the Rebel I reviewed last year only in that it has a built-in flash.
 Otherwise, these two SLRs share everything: a vertically-travelling shutter that operates from 30 sec. to 1/1000 sec., a hot shoe that syncs up to 1/90 sec. with compatible flashes, and various manual and automatic shooting modes.
 A 2CR5 battery powers it.

 These Rebels, introduced in 1991, introduced a signature feature: when you load the film, the camera winds it all onto the takeup spool.
 Each time you fire the shutter, the camera rewinds one frame back into the film cartridge.
 The frame counter counts down accordingly.
 If you’ve ever forgotten to rewind film before opening an SLR and uttered the curse words that always follow such folly, you will appreciate this feature.

-But I’ll try again, and again if I must, to find a working, smaller EOS body.
-(I still have my older, slower, larger EOS 650 and EOS 630 bodies.
-Both work, but neither is nearly as fun to shoot as this Rebel S.) And why not try another?
-These cameras are dirt cheap right now.
+I suppose you could try higher-level EOS bodies.
+You could even buy older bodies like the EOS 650 and EOS 630 bodies, which are hardy but also larger, slower, and less fun to shoot.
+These cameras are dirt cheap.
 I bought this one from Used Photo Pro for just $13.
 It comes with a 180-day warranty, but it doesn’t seem worth the hassle to return it for just $13.

 And on the photos that did turn out, the colors were off and the dark areas were especially dark.
 Photoshop brought out shadow detail in the hat photo above, but couldn’t get the colors right on the inflatable cows below.